 Speak to your naturopath for an effective, but gentle brand.

-If you have experienced bleeding, you may be required to take bed rest, at home or in hospital, depending on your situation.
+If you have experienced vaginal bleeding, you might be required to take bed rest – either at home or in hospital – and refrain from sexual intercourse, depending on your situation.

 - Examinations.
 If you have placenta previa, or your placenta is near the cervix, avoid transvaginal ultrasound and internal vaginal examinations

 - Awareness.
 Make sure anyone looking after you is aware that you are at increased risk of bleeding